Canadians in Cassino Battlefield Tour

 PAYMENT:

-• You can make the payment in cash to your guide during the tour.
+• Payment can be made in cash to your guide during the tour

 The 88th Division Grand Battlefield Tour ⭐⭐⭐⭐⭐